 Income Tax.
 The UK Income Tax system is an individual system, with the incomes of married people being taxed independently.
 There is an individual Personal Tax Allowance which is higher for people aged over 65 and still higher for those aged over 75 ("Age Allowances").
 Age additions are withdrawn as taxable income rises.
 From April 2015 age additions allowances are gradually phased out and the unused Personal Tax Allowance can be transferred within non-higher taxpayer married couples.
-From 6 April 2016, a new Personal Savings Allowance has been introduced.
+A Personal Savings Allowance was introduced from 6 April 2016.